Learning Representations that Support Extrapolation: Task Setup

 \subsection{Dynamic Object Prediction Task}

-In order to evaluate the generality of our proposed TCN method, we also evaluated TCN on a dynamic object prediction task.
+In order to evaluate the generality of our proposed context normalization method, we also evaluated context normalization on a dynamic object prediction task.
 Specifically, we created a task containing a sequence of $T$ images, $\textbf{x}_{1}$\ldots$\textbf{x}_{T}$, depicting a smoothly changing object, requiring the prediction of the image $\textbf{x}_{t}$ given images $\textbf{x}_{1}$\ldots$\textbf{x}_{t-1}$, for each time step $t$ in the sequence.
 We used grayscale images of size $64\times64$, each containing a white square on a black background.
 Over the course of a sequence, the location and size of the square changed smoothly.
 Location varied within the range $center \in[16\cdots48]$ along the X and Y axes, and size varied within the range $width \in[3\cdots31]$.

 For each sequence, we uniformly sampled start and end values for object size and location and generated a sequence by linearly interpolating between these values.
 We used sequences with length $T = 20$.
 To evaluate extrapolation, we stipulated that training would be performed only on objects with sizes from the range $width \in[3\cdots13]$, and evaluation would be performed on objects with sizes from the range $width \in[13\cdots31]$.
 This task thus required extrapolation from training on one set of objects to testing on objects that were an average of nearly three times as large (Figure~\ref{moving_objects}).